KellyZ/USB-Clipboard/README.md

 rely on wxPython

-copy to usb flash dist by shortcut key
+copy to usb flash disk by shortcut key